MiiKos/Opaali/sample_applications/http_adapter/http_adapter_reference.md

 # -length is optional, if omitted applies mask until the end/start of value
 #log_mask=(to,-2,4),(msg,15)
 ```

+A _log_mask_ can be used to hide personal details from URLs in the log file
+- a mask is defined inside parentheses, you can have a list of masks
+- a mask starts with a URL parameter name
+- followed by the starting position of data to be hidden (starting from left, unless when negative starting from right)
+- followed by optional length, if missing mask is applied to the end/start of the value

+__Note:__ You will need to specify the same _log_mask_ for each service that writes the URL to the log, otherwise the data will be revealed at some point. (_case in point: remember to add the log\_mask to the queue service!_)

 ## send service specific settings